 Today's me-centered culture has created a comfortable brand of Christianity that is becoming a hindrance for so many believers in the race of faith.
-This kind of faith is producing greenhouse Christians—believers who are daily nourished inside the walls of the church building, only to wilt under the heat of tests, trials, and persecution once they leave their protective environments.
+This kind of faith is producing Christians with weak faith—believers who are shallowly supported inside the walls of the church building, only to wilt under the heat of tests, trials, and persecution once they leave their protective environments.

 The New Testament epistle James says, "Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance" (James 1:2-3).
 How is spiritual endurance cultivated?
 Through the testing of our faith!
 In order to truly flourish, we must face, rather than avoid, the spiritual challenges that come before us.
 Instead of allowing trials to turn us away from the Lord, trials can teach us to run to Him.